ansible-middleware/ansible-middleware-workshop/instructions/7-deploying-jbcs.md

 Now that the application is deployed, we can access the application by connecting to each individual JBoss EAP instance.
 But what we really is need is a load balancer to sit in front of these two nodes, providing a single IP address to access all instance of the application.
 JBoss Core Services will provide this funationality for use using mod_cluster.

-To deploy JBoss Core Services, we've provided a zip file containing the role required to deploy jbcs.
-To add this role the the project, run the following command:

-`unzip workshop/jbcs.zip -d roles`

 We'll create a playbook to use this role.
 Create a file called jbcs.yml in the top level folder.
 Copy the following snippet to the top of the file: